jacklowe/govrate/README.md

 Web app where you can rate/review governments 👌

-Front-end uses React & Redux etc.
+Front-end uses React, Redux etc.

 Back-end is a JavaScript/Node.js API using the Express framework